Halochkin/CustomWebComponents/Router/src/accessKey.md

 - HTML text fields of the form ( input and textarea ), they will receive focus (the cursor will blink inside them), for checkboxes and radio buttons , the state will change from marked to unchecked and vice versa, for the a tag, a link will follow.

 #### Features of using

-Using the access key depends on the operating system.
+##### Using the access key depends on the operating system.
 For example, on machines running MS Windows, you usually need to press the `Alt` key along with the access key.
 Apple systems typically require the `cmd` key.
 Tip: Each browser responds in its own way to more than one item having the same accesskey:
 - IE, Firefox: The following item will be activated
 - Chrome Safari: The last item will be activated

-Browsers use various keyboard shortcuts.
+##### Browsers use various keyboard shortcuts.
 For example, for accesskey = "s", the following combinations work.
 - Chrome: `Alt`+`s`
 - Internet Explorer: `Alt`+`s`
 - Safari: `Alt`+`s`
 - Firefox: `Alt`+`Alt`+`s`

+##### Browser conflicts
+One of the obvious problems associated with the idea of `accesskey` itself is that between the keyboard shortcuts of browsers, operating systems, browser extensions, and so on.
+And the ones defined in the web content inevitably arise conflicts.
+For example, `Alt` + `F` in the most browsers activates the `File` menu.
+What happens when a web developer wants to use the same key combination to access parts of a web page, such as the File menu inside a web application?
+The user’s browser will determine how this type of conflict is managed.
+In the case of Chrome, Firefox, and IE, the access key on the web page takes precedence over the user agent keystroke.
+This means that the key combination activates the "File" menu but the activation of the element

 #### Example
 ```html
 <a href="img/duck.jpg" accesskey="d">